Pine Tree Riot: Following events

-The Pine Tree Riot was a test of the British royal authority which is partially evident by the light fines exacted against the rioters.
-By demonstrating that British rule was defiable it is believed the riot helped to inspire the Boston Tea Party.

-The first Pine Tree Flag flown by colonists against the British during the riot was red with a pine tree within a white square in the upper left corner.
+The riot resulted in only light fines being exacted against the rioters by colonial authorities.
+By demonstrating that British policies were defiable, the riot may have helped to inspire the Boston Tea Party in 1773.
+The first Pine Tree Flag flown by colonists during the riot was red with a pine tree within a white square in the upper left corner.

-Of the men charged, Timothy Worthley, Jonathan Worthley and William Dustin fought against the British in the Revolutionary War, as did even Samuel Blodgett.
-Benjamin Whiting fought for the British and had his land confiscated as a Tory sympathizer.
-Meshech Weare, one of the judges, assisted in framing the New Hampshire constitution adopted in 1776, establishing its own government, and becoming the first colony to declare its independence; Weare became the first President of New Hampshire.
+Of the men charged, Timothy Worthley, Jonathan Worthley and William Dustin fought on the American side in the American Revolutionary War, as did even Samuel Blodgett.
+Benjamin Whiting fought for the British and had his land confiscated as a Loyalist.
+Meshech Weare, one of the judges, assisted in framing the New Hampshire constitution adopted in 1776, establishing its own government, and becoming the first colony to declare its independence; Weare became the first president of New Hampshire.

 Samuel Blodgett went on to construct the first canal around the Amoskeag Falls on the Merrimack River in Derryfield, completed shortly before his death in 1807.
-In 1810, the town of Derryfield changed its name to Manchester in honor of Blodgett's vision that the Amoskeag Falls would someday power a manufacturing center to rival Manchester, England.
-Blodget Street in Manchester is named in his honor.
+In 1810, the town of Derryfield changed its name to Manchester, New Hampshire in honor of Blodgett's vision that the Amoskeag Falls would someday power a manufacturing center to rival Manchester in England.
+Blodget Street in Manchester, New Hampshire is named in his honor.